MTWThF 9-9:50 NSC 101

 Pat Pringle's roadside geology guide to the Mount Rainier area chapter pdfs downloadable free

-Link to the introductory Geoscience Virtual Textbook
+Link to an online Physical Geography textbook by Michael Ritter Link to the introductory Geoscience Virtual Textbook

 LECTURE and FINAL EXAMS (4 total) 65%